Intense cold keeps its grip on Kansas

 WICHITA AREA FORECAST:

 Sat: High: 4.
-Low: -5.
-Cloudy and very cold with snow likely.
+Low: -7.
+Very cold with snow and blowing snow.

 Copyright 2021 KWCH.
 All rights reserved.